rdamazio/efis-editor/README.md

-we recommend thoroughly testing them before use during actual operations (including checking them with the manufacturer's recommended apps where available, thoroughly testing on the ground before flight, having paper copies of your checklists, and any other precautions you would take when using an avionics configuration that's ***not supported*** or documented by your avionics manufacturer).
+we recommend thoroughly testing them before use during actual operations (including checking them with the manufacturer's recommended apps where available, thoroughly testing on the ground before flight, having paper copies of your checklists, and any other precautions you would take when using an avionics configuration that's **_not supported_** or documented by your avionics manufacturer).
 We take no responsibility if it makes your EFIS crash, melt and/or you crash and die while attempting to use these files.
 We obviously also take no responsibility for the actual contents of your checklists, or even guarantee that the contents you enter in this app will be accurately reflected in your EFIS.
+Likewise, we make no guarantee that generated printable files will be correct, complete or safe to use as paper backups.

 Experimental aircraft use only - use for certificated aircraft is not authorized.